nkolban/duktape-esp32/docs/classes.md

 }
 socket.connect({address: "127.0.0.1", port: 99}, connectionListener);
 ```

+###getByName
+Retrieve the IP address for the supplied DNS address.

+Syntax:
+`getByName(name)`

+The name may also be supplied as a dotted decimal value.
+The value `null` is returned on error.

 ###SocketServer
 This class is returned from createServer.
 It is responsible for owning a server socket that is listening for